 I also want to point out that The Yellow has even more than just The Yellow Bar, Mamma Angela’s and the room.
 For those who prefer to cook than eat out, there is a guest kitchen and lounge in another building next to the bar…

 The Yellow Hostel and Square couldn’t be any easier to find from Rome’s main train station: Termini.

-I would say it’s just a five minute walk, but for some reason Google Maps seems to think you need to walk all around the block to get to it in the map below!
-In actual fact you just need to walk straight down Via Vicenza and take the fourth left and you’re there!
+From Termini, the hostel is just a five-minute walk.
+In actual fact, you just need to walk straight down Via Vicenza and take the fourth left and you’re there!

 And it’s super easy to get to Termini from Fiumicino Airport.
 Just follow the signs in the airport for the train station and pay 14 EUR at the ticket machines (that run in English) for the express train that takes just half an hour!